ArghyaChatterjee/dinov3/README.md

 An extended family of versatile vision foundation models producing high-quality dense features and achieving outstanding performance on various vision tasks including outperforming the specialized state of the art across a broad range of settings, without fine-tuning.

+## Requirements
+This work has been tested on ubuntu 24.04, Nvidia RTX 4070, GPU Driver 570, Cuda 12.8 and Python 3.12.

 ## Installation